alan-turing-institute/TuringDataStories/README.md

 * The results should be transparent, all data sources are correctly refered to and included.
 * In order to mantain the quality of the results, the Turing Data Story should be peer-reviewed by other contributors before published.

 We don't expect sophisticated analyses, just insteresting stories told with data.
-If you have an idea of a Turing Data Story you want to develop please follow our[contributing guidelines](CONTRIBUTING.md) to make sure your contributions can be easily integrated in the project.
+If you have an idea of a Turing Data Story you want to develop please follow our [contributing guidelines](CONTRIBUTING.md) to make sure your contributions can be easily integrated in the project.

 ### The team